 The problem is…

 That simply being diagnosed with Crohn’s Disease doesn’t really tell a person (or a life insurance underwriter) all that much about how “severe” or “mild” your condition may be.
 This is why prior to making any definitive decisions about your life insurance application most of the best insurance companies (if not all) are going to want to ask you a series of questions about your Crohn’s Disease so that they can get a better understanding of what kind of “risk” you may pose to them should they decide to approve your life insurance application.

 Why do life insurance companies care if I’ve been diagnosed with Crohn’s Disease?

-Probably the best way to understand why a life insurance company is going to “care” if you have been diagnosed with Crohn’s Disease is to just take a moment and briefly review exactly what it means to “have” Crohn’s Disease and list some of the many symptoms that a life insurance underwriter will be looking for when trying to make their determination about your life insurance application.
+This decision will be made during the underwriting process which is why we want to take a moment and discuss what it means to “have” Crohn’s Disease so that we can gain a better understanding of what a life insurance underwriter will be looking for when trying to make their determination about your life insurance application.